CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/README.md

 Make sure to assign the right path of the model in the code [here](https://github.com/CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/blob/main/data_tools/QA_data_generation.py#L24) and the right PYTHONPATH, CUDA_VISIBLE_DEVICES, LD_LIBRARY_PATH, BNB_CUDA_VERSION, image folder and output directory paths [here](https://github.com/CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/blob/main/data_tools/VLM_converter.sh#L2-L19).
 Moreover, if you have installed Miniconda instead of Anaconda, replace "anaconda3" with "miniconda3" [here](https://github.com/CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/blob/main/data_tools/VLM_converter.sh#L16).

+### Download Image Dataset

+For this project, I downloaded [this video](https://www.youtube.com/watch?v=o5LxOWSQSIk&ab_channel=Gurka) and saved the frames for training and evaluating the performance of our VLM.
+You can downloaded the images dataset from [here](https://drive.google.com/file/d/1pHnbxObL3RV4dd0LCcmqnf02Gf2rgnEc/view?usp=sharing).
+This dataset will be necessary in the next stages.

 ## Generate Question-Answer Data

 To start generating QA data, make sure to be under the root directory of the project, and run: